mstksg/inCode/copy/entries/functional-models-1.md

 ```

 And now we have a way to chain models!
 Maybe even make a multiple-layer neural
 network?
-Let's see if we can get a two-layer model to learn [XOR][]!
+Let's see if we can get a two-layer model to learn [XOR][] ...

 [XOR]: https://en.wikipedia.org/wiki/Exclusive_or